 Running out of storage space?
-The typical solution is to add a larger or additional (internal or external) drive where needed.
+The typical solution is to add a larger or additional (internal or external) drives where needed.
 Data storage attached directly to the network with the capability for management is a better solution.
 This is known as Network Attached Storage (NAS).

 Adding “incremental” storage increases management complexity, especially the difficulty in managing back-ups Designed to provide fast, scalable and reliable data access Storage topologies offer a variety of optional configurations to meet demanding requirements Delivers the storage needed wherever it is required on the network Provides an easily implemented client back-up protocol, protecting critical data resources